polymode/polymode/docs/synchronization.md

+## Protection

+Sometimes you don't want some functions to run in indirect buffers (inner modes).
+Either you want them to run in the base (host mode) buffer or not to run at all.

+Polymode provides two generic protection functions which can be used as around advice:

+- `polymode-with-current-base-buffer` - run the function inside the base buffer
+- `polymode-inhibit-in-indirect-buffers` - don't run the function at all when invoked in indirect buffers

 ## Synchronizing State Across Polymode Buffers

 Each major mode has its own buffer.
 This is generally a good thing and leads to